What information is required for a relative caregiver affidavit at school?

 Answer:

-(5) The Oregon driver license or identification card number of the relative caregiver;
+• Your Oregon driver license or identification card number.

-(6) The contact information of the legal parent or guardian;
+• The contact information of the child's legal parent or guardian, which in this case would be your friend’s address.

-(7) A description of any attempts that the relative caregiver has made to advise the legal parent or guardian of the relative caregiver's intent to consent to medical treatment or educational services for the minor child, and of any response to the relative caregiver provided by the legal parent or guardian;
+• A description of any attempts you made to inform the legal parent or guardian about your intent to consent to medical treatment or educational services for the child, along with any responses you received.

-(10) A declaration under penalty of perjury that the named minor child lives with the relative caregiver, that the relative caregiver is a competent adult and 18 years of age or older and that the information provided in the affidavit is true and correct.”
+• A declaration under penalty of perjury stating that the child lives with you, that you are a competent adult aged eighteen or older, and that the information in the affidavit is true and correct.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.